 Provence Bike Tour Write a review

 Provence evokes much that is desirable in life: beautiful scenery, fine food and wine, and the irresistible joie de vivre of its people.
 Cycle past medieval hilltop towns, fields of lavender, and rows of vineyards, then stop along the way at a local cafe for a delicious lunch and a glass of cool rosé.
 We cycle the back roads of the Vaucluse and Drôme regions, exploring charming villages and the wilder north flank of the Mont Ventoux.
 You can even ride to the summit to get a taste of what it’s like for the riders in the Tour de France.
-Full vehicle support and beautiful boutique hotels each night mean you travel in full comfort and style.
+Full vehicle support and beautiful boutique hotels each night mean you travel in comfort and style.

 Luggage is transferred by van.
 2 nights Saint Paul Trois Châteaux, 3 nights Vaison la Romaine, and 2 nights near Bédoin.
 Trip ends in Avignon.

 Trip Design: We designed this tour to enable both novice and expert cyclists to discover the joy of cycling in Provence, and also to increase the chance of having the wind at our backs!
-We have also designed it to enable both novice and expert bikers to discover the joy of cycling in Provence.
-The week-long trip takes us around Mont Ventoux, famous both as a magnificent feature of the Provençal landscape as well as a grueling stage of the Tour de France.
-Each day riders have a beautiful and relatively easy ride along quiet roads that link the charming villages and hamlets of the area while strong riders have the option each day of adding some scenic and challenging rides into the surrounding hills.
-We have found that this is often an excellent formula for couples and friends who have disparate riding skills.
-Have a look at the video below to see more about the trip, the biking segments are taken from the exciting (and optional) ride through the Gorges de la Nesque!
+We begin in northwestern Provence and gradually make our way to the north side of the Mont Ventoux, famous as a magnificent feature of the Provençal landscape and also as a grueling stage of the Tour de France.
+Every day offers a beautiful and relatively easy ride along quiet roads that link the charming villages and hamlets of the area with challenging options for stronger riders.
+We have found that this is an excellent formula for couples and friends who have disparate riding skills.
+Have a look at the video below to see more about the trip (the biking segments are taken from the exciting (and optional) ride through the Gorges de la Nesque!)

 Provence Bike Tour itinerary